A. C. H. Smith

 A Stoppard-based musical I've written with the composer David Lyon, Albert's Bridge, is looking for an enterprising company to produce it.
 See www.albertsbridgemusical.co.uk.

 Two novels of mine have become wraiths.
-This website gives them a chance of being born in the flesh again.
-That's why I've set it up, with the help of the wonderful friend who guides me through cyberspace as Virgil guided Dante through Hell, and has built this website for me.
-Use her: www.webgenie.ie.
-She's terrific, and won't overcharge you.
+This website gave them a chance of being born in the flesh again.
+That's why I set it up, with the help of my magical friend Caroline, who guided me through cyberspace as Virgil guided Dante through Hell.

 One is Wagner, my novelisation of Charles Wood's tremendous screenplay, which has existed only in German and Italian translations; it is now published for the first time in English.